-services (such as a car or a dog).
-A prospective buyer is asked to pay a deposit to secure the goods, and then the seller effectively 'disappears' without delivering it.

-4.29 As 070 numbers are typically free for call recipients to use, CPs do not need to have details of an end-user's true identity for billing purposes.
-As noted in Annex 7, the Serious Organised Crime Agency raised the point that mass-marketing fraud exploits the fact that many callers are unaware that a call to a 070 number may not go through to somebody in the UK, due to the confusion with UK mobile numbers.107 Hence, this allows end-users to undertake activity to defraud callers while simultaneously using their 070 numbers to hide their identity or location.
+- 4.28 A second type of fraudulent activity emerges from using 070 numbers to avoid being traced.
+For example, a fraudulent advert may be placed, purporting to sell goods or services (such as a car or a dog).
+A prospective buyer is asked to pay a deposit to secure the goods, and then the seller effectively 'disappears' without delivering it. - 4.29 As 070 numbers are typically free for call recipients to use, CPs do not need to have details of an end-user's true identity for billing purposes.
+As noted in Annex 7, the Serious Organised Crime Agency raised the point that mass-marketing fraud exploits the fact that many callers are unaware that a call to a 070 number may not go through to somebody in the UK, due to the confusion with UK mobile numbers.
+Hence, this allows end-users to undertake activity to defraud callers while simultaneously using their 070 numbers to hide their identity or location.

-- 4.30 AIMM, Netcollex, GCI, Premtext, Risk and Assurance Group and Biaas108 ("RAG/Biaas"), Telecom2 and [≫] felt that our proposals were disproportionate given the level of harm identified. [≫] and Premtext both pointed to the statistic that Ofcom had only 20 complaints about 070 numbers in 2016 which they thought was low in comparison to overall usage.109 Premtext also noted that the number of calls to the PSA regarding 070 numbers was low and information on fraud from Serious Organised Crime Agency was outdated. - 4.31 Telecom2 believed that the level of harm was inaccurately identified and that the cost of the proposed control was not proportionate.
+- AIMM, Netcollex, GCI, Premtext, Risk and Assurance Group and Biaas ("RAG/Biaas"), Telecom2 and [※] felt that our proposals were disproportionate given the level of harm identified. [※] and Premtext both pointed to the statistic that Ofcom had only 20 complaints about 070 numbers in 2016 which they thought was low in comparison to overall usage.
+114 Premtext also noted that the number of calls to the PSA regarding 070 numbers was low and information on fraud from Serious Organised Crime Agency was outdated. - 4.31 Telecom2 believed that the level of harm was inaccurately identified and that the cost of the proposed control was not proportionate.
 It stated the data we relied on was outdated and not robust, and where the data was current it was not credible.
 It thought in some cases we had been "misled by submissions." - 4.32 Netcollex thought that existing regulation in the PNS market had already solved the problems.
 It considered the data we relied on was outdated and not robust.

 - 4.33 We have considered the comments from stakeholders above.
 However, for the reasons below, it remains our view that consumer harm is arising as a result of 070 providers exploiting their market power through setting excessive charges for terminating calls to 070 numbers. - 4.34 We have set out evidence of the harm arising in relation to 070 numbers in Annex 7.
-Since the December 2017 Consultation we have collected updated information on maximum 070 call prices, the level of 070 fraud and complaints received by Ofcom.
-This information indicates that the problems in relation to 070 persist:
+Since the December 2017 Consultation we have collected updated information on maximum 070

-107 The Serious Organised Crime Agency is now know known as the National Crime Agency.
+$^{112}$ The Serious Organised Crime Agency is now know known as the National Crime Agency.

-108 RAG and Biass submitted a joint response to the December 2017 Consultation, in this response we refer to this submission as RAG/Biaas.
+&lt;sup>113 RAG and Biass submitted a joint response to the December 2017 Consultation, in this response we refer to this submission as RAG/Biaas.